ayotycoon/plugman/README.md

 The `Collections.service.ts` file in `/src/Providers` contains all the Collections data including the requests structure and different objects to keep track of the active state of each requests and folders

+## Whats left?
+### Environment variables
+Variables should be introduced so as to make some modifications easier

+### Scripting
+Each request has a script tab, which tries to mimick that of post man where you can modify the body of the request and do some extra things. the tab is currently not functional